Asperger's Syndrome

 terms interchangeably.

-Tony Attwood - an authority in this area - believes that the terms
+Tony Attwood - an authority in autism spectrum disorders - believes that the terms are equivalent in clinical

-Children with Asperger's syndrome have typically developing intellectual and language skills, but often have great
+practice.
+(Attwood, 2007) Children with Asperger's syndrome have typically developing intellectual and language skills, but often have great

-Other prominent features of the syndrome are a
+A feature of the syndrome is a

 Diagnosis